-Many business and consumer platforms address this availability problem by enabling the user to configure the interface to see and provide alerts for, information that is most relevant to them.
-Health systems can use the same tools to optimize a user experience to their practice needs and still be able to leverage the EHR’s rich functionality, information sources, and analytic capabilities for integration.
+Many business and consumer platforms address this availability problem by enabling the user to configure the interface.
+It is necessary to provide alerts for, information that is most relevant to them.
+Simultaneously, health systems can use the same tools to optimize a user experience to their practice needs.
+Furthermore, it enables them to leverage the EHR’s rich functionality, information sources, and analytic capabilities for integration.

 Contractual limitations: Some industry participants will restrict integration with contractual limitations on integration.
 While limitations may be legal in name, they’re more accurately characterized as administrative barriers.
 Under the 21st Century Cures Act and HIPAA, interoperability laws do not impose barriers to integration; the laws instead promote interoperability.
 Any restrictions on integrating and sharing data tend to come from the vendor or provider

 3. Privacy and security challenges

 HIPAA and state privacy and security rules impose limitations to ensure that health systems appropriately use and disclose protected health information (PHI).
 Organizations must take steps to ensure HIPAA compliance; however, these requirements shouldn’t pose a significant barrier to EHR integration inappropriate use cases.
 Health systems may need to put in place valid HIPAA business associate agreements (BAAs) to enable integration with third parties.

 For health systems to adopt and use electronic health systems, they must trust them.
 The Office of National Coordinator for Health Information Technology (ONC) included promoting trust as a guiding principle in its Nationwide Interoperability Roadmap, stating that public trust that health information is safe and secure is essential.

 To better establish and maintain that trust as interoperability increases across the industry, healthcare industry participants must ensure that appropriate, strong, and effective safeguards for electronic health information are in place.
 Stakeholders must also support greater transparency for individuals regarding the business practices of entities that use their data, particularly those not covered by the HIPAA Privacy and Security Rules.